adirkson/SIC-probability/docs/_sources/tutorial.rst.txt

    tau_t = tau[tau!=t]   # remove the forecast year from tau and call it tau_t

 Load the model historical (MH) ensemble time series, observed historical (OH) time series, and the forecast ensemble.
-MH and OH do not contain the data for year :math:`t`.

 .. code-block:: python